satyam1729/laneDetetction/README.md

 The python code to detect lanes on road from realtime webcam videos.<br>
 Todo-- <br>
-add feature to test code on recorded videos.<br>
-resolve the issue of code stucking at times.
+resolve the issue of code stucking at times. <br>
+Remove try expect <br>
+run and test on recorded videos<br>